SMP/non-SMP agnostic job launching arguments

 Does that make sense?
 Maybe "Thread" is just confusing when running in non-SMP mode...

-#4 Updated by Evan Ramos 8 months ago
+#4 Updated by Evan Ramos about 1 year ago

 Where is "PE" described like a Core/PU?
 The only divergence I am aware of is how a PE is a worker thread in SMP mode and a process in non-SMP mode, and this makes the term a good fit for describing provisioning in an SMP-agnostic way.